Sustainability

 The details on the recognition of strategic risk and operational risk that the Group manages under the TRM Committee are as follows.

-Strategic Risks: Identification and Analysis, and Relevant Response Measures
+Strategic Risks: Identification and Analysis, and Relevant Response Policies

-We have analyzed specific and recent strategic risks, including those already actualizing in our business strategies, from the perspectives of level of impact, period of actualization, and fluctuation trends, by making use of a risk map.
-Based on this analysis, we have established response measures in accordance with the level of urgency and impact and have swiftly begun to put these measures into action.
+We have broken down strategic risks into five different categories: Macro environment risks, market and competitive environment fluctuation risks, policy change risks, fundraising and financial soundness risks, and individual strategic risks.
+We have also analyzed specific and recent strategic risks, including those already actualizing in our business strategies, from the perspectives of level of impact, period of actualization, and fluctuation trends, by making use of a strategic risk map.
+Based on this analysis, we have established response policies in accordance with the level of urgency and impact and have swiftly begun to put these policies into action.

 Identify and analyze strategic risks